This is a guest post by Abby Tegnelia.

 I recently arrived at the Liberia airport to a mass of people in the immigration line.
 It was chaos.
 Americans were seething at the mess, men yelling and pushing.
 I was just as angry – at them for being so rude.
 You just landed in an open-air airport in Costa Rica.
 Did you really think someone was going to come out and start directing traffic?
 Smile, and wait an extra ten minutes.
 This isn’t the United States.
 The slow-paced lifestyle will manifest itself in many different ways, not all of them to everyone’s liking.

 On the flip side, often, a “problem” will just sort of fix itself.
 Once, I needed a new wallet and couldn’t find a single one for sale.
 (There are about three stores in my pueblo, most of them hawking only souvenirs.)
 But people in my town had wallets so I knew eventually I’d figure it out how to get it.
 One day, the answer literally came knocking.
 One day a woman knocked on my door with a catalog packed with French beauty products and colorful clothes.
 I flipped through it and sure enough, I found a wallet!
 A few weeks later, she returned from San Jose with it.
 This is how you shop when the closest big city is four hours away by car – and few people have enough money for a car to begin with.
 I replaced my torn-up Gucci with a simple brown cloth wallet covered in colored flowers.
 It was $10 – and perfect.

 Abby Tegnelia is a writer who lived in Costa Rica.
-You can follow her at The Jungle Princess.
+You can follow her at Day Dream Away.
 She recently moved back from Costa Rica to explore the concrete jungles of Las Vegas and New York City.